|Oracle® TimesTen In-Memory Database Replication Guide

 -logAnalyze command, in the

-ttXactLog utility that analyzes the replication logs to measure how much is left to replicate from the active to a standby master and any subscribers and if the current configuration distributes the load appropriately across all manual and automatic tracks for parallel replication.
+ttXactLog utility that analyzes the replication logs to measure how much is left to replicate from the active to a standby master and any subscribers and if the current configuration distributes the load appropriately for parallel replication.
 For more details, see "Analyze outstanding transactions in the replication log".

 You can now specify an alias or the IP address of the network interface when you want to use a specific local or remote network interface over which database duplication occurs.
 For details, see "Duplicating a database".